ucb-bar/chipyard/docs/Customization/Custom-Core.rst

       dfmaLatency: Int = 4        // Rocket specific: Fused multiply-add pipeline latency (double precision) )

-Most of the fields here are originally designed for the Rocket core and thus contain some implementation-specific details, but many of them are general enough to be useful for other cores.
-It is strongly recommended to use these fields instead of creating your own custom fields when applicable.
+Most of the fields here (marked "Rocket spcific") are originally designed for the Rocket core and thus contain some implementation-specific details, but many of them are general enough to be useful for other cores.
+You may ignore any fields marked "Rocket specific" and use their default values; however, if you need to store additional information with meaning or usage similar to these "Rocket specific" fields, it is recommended to use these fields instead of creating your own custom fields.

 You will also need a ``CanAttachTile`` class to add the tile config into the config system, with the following format: